 - Kids ages 13 and older are in the highest at-risk group for gasoline and other flammable substances.

-Carbon monoxide detectors should be installed outside of all sleeping areas in your home.
-If you do not have one, contact the Public Safety Department at 531-2040 to receive a free one.
+- Carbon monoxide detectors should be installed outside of all sleeping areas in your home.
 Carbon monoxide is a gas produced by burning any type of fuel—gas, oil, kerosene, wood, or charcoal.
 Breathing too much of can be deadly within minutes because it replaces the oxygen in your blood.
-You can't see, smell, or taste carbon monoxide, so having detectors in your home is important.
+You can’t see, smell, or taste carbon monoxide, so having detectors in your home is important.